JanneMattila/azure-policy-evaluator/README.md

 [![ci](https://github.com/JanneMattila/azure-policy-evaluator/actions/workflows/ci.yml/badge.svg)](https://github.com/JanneMattila/azure-policy-evaluator/actions/workflows/ci.yml)

 > [!CAUTION]
-> This is personal and very **experimental** project
+> This is a personal and very **experimental** project
 > so don't expect anything from it.

 ## Background

 Azure Policy development is too hard.
-Unfortunately, typical policy development flow is:
+Unfortunately, the typical policy development flow is:

 - You manipulate JSON files
 - You deploy them to Azure